Captain William Lindmier

 Laramie, WY 82071

 The first commanding officer of the Military Science Department, First Lieutenant D.L.
-Howel of the Seventh Infantry organized the 55 cadets into a battalion of two companies.
+Howel of the Seventh Infantry, organized the 55 Cadets into a battalion of two companies.
 For the first year there were no rifles, and training consisted of marching and foot drills.
-In 1892, however two 3-inch muzzle loading fieldpieces were recieved, along with Springfield rifles and training became more serious and realistic.
+In 1892, however two 3-inch muzzle loading fieldpieces were recieved, along with Springfield rifles and training became realistic.

 The third Professor of Military Science, Captain Charles A. Varnum (1895-1898), had been a Second Lieutenant of the Seventh Cavalry in 1876, and was in charge of Crow and Arickaree Indian scouts under the command of Major Reno and General Custer at the Battle of Little Big Horn.
 For his actions during the battle, Captain Varnum was awarded the Congressional Medal of Honor.